 A dozen years ago, our staff, board, and community volunteers determined that it was time for us to use our resources in a more targeted and strategic way.
-After holding a series of Community Conversations, we came to the decision that education was the crucial area to focus our efforts.
-Today, with leadership from youth, families, and community members; and all the schools and community partners in the United for Youth Network (U4Y), we’ve further refined what this means for our work by collectively committing to a Bold Community Goal:
+After holding a series of Community Conversations, we came to the decision that education was the crucial area to focus our efforts on.
+Today, with leadership from youth, families, and community members; and all the schools and community partners of United for Youth (U4Y), we’ve further refined what this means for our work by collectively committing to a Bold Community Goal:

 By 2035, all Asheville City and Buncombe County students graduate from high school ready and fully prepared to pursue their goals and dreams.

 JOIN THIS EFFORT

 If we want ALL children and youth to learn, grow, and thrive in a vibrant, healthy, and connected community, then every person, business, and institution must find their unique role to play.
 Whether you choose to give, advocate, volunteer, partner, or engage in making this vision a reality, your active participation is vital. below are just a few ways you can make a difference.

 Volunteer in support of students and families.